thebushschool/cpjava/lessons/minilesson/readme.md

    * Brief description of cascade
         * Astronomy is one of the oldest sciences
         * Anthropological considerations
-        * Modern advances in robotic telescopes and asto photography
+        * Modern advances in robotic telescopes and astro photography
    * Telecope live demonstration
    * Example Astro Photographs